Meet the Advisers

 - Orientation Leader, University of Washington, 2009

-My favorite way to spend my free time is exploring new places with friends or family, whether it be the streets and culture (particularly the food! and people) of a city or neighborhood, or a trail in the mountains.
-I also like to dance, see live music, and binge on berries.
+I enjoy spending my free time exploring new places with friends and family, whether it be the streets and culture of a neighborhood or foreign country, or a trail in the mountains.
+I also love to dance, see live music, and binge on berries!
+To my advisees: I can’t wait to meet you!

 - B.S. in General Biology, University of Washington, 2017